datacommonsorg/docsite/custom_dc/custom_data.md

 - The `entity` is the DCID of an existing entity in the Data Commons knowledge graph, typically a place.
 - The `variable` is the DCID of the node you have defined in the MCF.
 The variable values must be numeric.
 Zeros and null values are accepted: zeros will be recorded and null values ignored.
 - The `date` is the date of the observation and should be in the format _YYYY_, _YYYY_-_MM_, or _YYYY_-_MM_-_DD_.
+- The `value` is the value of the observation and must be numeric.

 > **Note:** The type of the entities in a single file should be unique; do not mix multiple entity types in the same CSV file.
 For example, if you have observations for cities and counties, put all the city data in one CSV file and all the county data in another one.

-The remaining columns are optional, and allow you to specify additional per-observation properties.
-See xxx for a description of these.
+The remaining columns are optional, and allow you to specify additional per-observation properties; see the descriptions of these in the [JSON config file reference](#observation-properties).

 Here is an example of some real-world data from the WHO on the prevalance of smoking in adult populations, broken down by sex, in the correct CSV format: